 A current ratio shows the amount of current assets of a business in relation to its current liabilities and it helps determine its financial viability.
-If your revenue is more than $600,000, your Accepted Independent Accountant will need to calculate this ratio as part of your MFR Report (PDF).
+If your revenue is more than $800,000, an accepted independent accountant will need to calculate this ratio as part of your MFR Report (PDF).

-If your revenue is up to $600,000 you don’t need to provide the current ratio with your Declaration but if requested, you must show us that you meet the current ratio.
+If your revenue is up to $800,000 you don’t need to provide the current ratio with your Declaration but if requested, you must demonstrate to the QBCC that you meet the current ratio.
 The minimum current ratio for a licensee is 1:1.
 You must have at least $1 in current assets for each $1 of current liabilities.

-You'll need to provide an MFR Report that shows that you meet the current ratio on the perid ended date that the report is based on (e.g. 30 June).
+You'll need to provide an MFR Report that shows that you meet the current ratio on the period ended date that the report is based on (e.g. 30 June).

 Calculating the current ratio